myokapis/TemplateEngine/README.md

   </tbody>
 </table>
 ```
 This example template document contains three fields (PROVIDER, FirstName, and LastName) and one section (ROW).
-Fields are designate with a pair of @@ symbols surrounding the field name.
+Fields are designated with a pair of @@ symbols surrounding the field name.
 Valid characters for field names are Latin alphanumeric characters a-z, A-Z, and 0-9 as well as the underscore (\_).
 Sections are designated with a pair of @@ symbols surrounding the section name.
 Valid characters for section names are uppercase Latin alphanumeric characters A-Z and 0-9 as well as the underscore (\_).
 Section names must be enclosed in an html comment ```<!-- -->``` in order to differentiate section names from field names.
 Each section must be enclosed in a pair of section names in order to mark the beginning and the end of the section.
 Sections may be nested; however, they are not allowed to overlap.

 ## Template Class
 The Template class parses and validates a template document.
 Instantiating a template instance is done as follows: